 - Adjust heat to low, then add ground turmeric and chili powder.
 Cook for another minute.

-- Turn up the heat to high, and add shredded cabbage.
-Stir-fry for 4-6 minutes or until the cabbage is tender yet crisp.
+- Stir-fry for 4-6 minutes or until the cabbage is tender yet crisp.
+Add more water if the cabbage sticks to the pan's bottom.
 You can cook it for longer, up to 10 minutes, if you prefer a softer cabbage.

 - Add green peas and fry for another minute.
 Your cabbage curry is ready to be served!